martindbp/lazybug/README.md

 <a name="extension"></a>
 ## Browser Extension

-After having built the frontend with `make frontend` or `make local`, you can install the extension in Chrome by going to "Manage Extensions", enabling "Developer mode" and then clicking "Load unpacked", pointing it to the `{lazybug_dir}/frontend/dist` folder.
+After having built the frontend with `make frontend-clean` or `make local`, you can install the extension in Chrome by going to "Manage Extensions", enabling "Developer mode" and then clicking "Load unpacked", pointing it to the `{lazybug_dir}/frontend/dist` folder.
 Note that every time you make a change and rebuild the frontend (including the extension) you have to reload the extension in Chrome.
 This is easiest done by right clicking on the extension icon -> Manage Extension -> click Update button.

 <a name="localfrontend"></a>
 ### Local SSL cert for Browser Extension development